Global Innovation Immersion (GII) - USA

 Desirene Neo is one such SMU student currently undergoing an internship in San Francisco.
 She says in her interview, “Every building you walk past is a head turner.
 It’s Instagram, it’s Twitter, it's absolutely the heart of tech”.

 GII USA is supported by the American Chamber of Commerce in Singapore.
-They grant 6 AmCham Global Innovation Immersion Awards every year where $24,000 each goes towards providing 6 students the opportunity to experience life in the USA.
-Desirene is one of 6 SMU students who has been awarded the 2019, this award is open to all full-time SMU undergraduates embarking on GII in USA.
+They grant 6 AmCham Global Innovation Immersion Awards every year where S$4,000 each goes towards providing 6 students the opportunity to experience work and life in the USA.
+This award is open to all full-time SMU undergraduates embarking on GII in USA.
+Desirene is one of 6 SMU students who has been awarded the AmCham GII Award in 2019.

 Tech Culture & Networking